HAMILTON: THE EXHIBITION FAQ

 Take Roosevelt Road just past Michigan Avenue, follow the path through the park over the 11th Street Pedestrian Bridge (over the Metra tracks), and proceed under Columbus Drive and Lake Shore Drive.

 Nearby parking lots are available on Northerly Island and Museum Campus.
 Museum Campus parking lots are owned by the Chicago Park District and managed by Standard Parking.
 Hamilton: The Exhibition does not have control over pricing.
 Rates can vary due to activities such as football games, concerts, and other special events.
 Check the Soldier Field and Huntington Bank Pavilion at Northerly Island schedules for upcoming events.
-There will be a trolley available from the Soldier Field and Adler Parking lots to the parking lot just to the north of the Park District Terminal Building, which is just a short walk from The Exhibition.
+There are free trolleys available in front of the Soldier Field parking lot and inside the Adler Parking lot.
+The trolleys drop off a short walk from The Exhibition (in the parking lot just to the north of the Park District Terminal Building).

 Adler Parking Lot